Macro Crash Radar V3

 IndicatorSystemStatus

-Global Liquidity macro liquidity ELEVATED
+Global Liquidity macro liquidity OK

-Inflation Trend price pressure ELEVATED
+Inflation Trend price pressure WARNING

-Oil Shock energy shock WARNING
+Oil Shock energy shock OK

-Dollar Strength global funding ELEVATED
+Dollar Strength global funding OK

 Structural Vulnerability